uark-photon-team-01/photon/README.md

 **Before you run anything, make sure to pull the latest code (Section B)**
 - This makes sure the latest code is pulled no matter what.
-- Make sure to run bash.install.h AFTER steps 1 - 5, NOT before
+- Make sure to run bash install.sh AFTER steps 1 - 5, NOT before

 1. git checkout main
 2. git fetch origin